jasondellaluce/falco/proposals/20210501-plugin-system.md

 A new "plugins" property in falco.yaml will define the set of plugins that can be loaded by falco.
 The property contains a list of objects, with the following properties:

 * name: Only used for load_plugins, but by convention should be the same as the value returned by the name() api function.
 * library_path: a path to the shared library.
-The path can be relative, in which case it is relative to falco's "share" directory /usr/share/falco.
+The path can be relative, in which case it is relative to falco's "share" directory under a "plugins" subdirectory e.g. /usr/share/falco/plugins.
 * init_config: If present, the exact configuration text that will be provided as an argument to the init() function.
 * init_config_file: If present, the provided file will be read and the contents will be provided as an argument to the init() function.
 * open_params: If present, the exact params text that will be provided as an argument to the open() function.